 The AFC has sent more teams than the NFC to the super bowl since the year 1995.
 16 teams from the AFC have proceeded to the super bowl final compared to 13 from the NFC.
 Some of the 16 teams from the AFC include New England Patriots (10 times), Denver Broncos (4 times), Pittsburgh Steelers (4 times), Baltimore Ravens (2 times), Indianapolis Colts (2 times), Kansas City Chiefs (2 times), Las Vegas Raiders (1 time), and Tennessee Titans (1 time).

 From 1970 to 1977, NBC aired the AFC on Sunday afternoons and playoffs too.
 By 1998, CBS was the main broadcaster of the AFC games until 2013.
-From 2014, Fox television aired some select games of the AFC.
-ABC and ESPN today air select games of the AFC and display all playoffs, though ESPN is more reliable.
+In 2014, Fox Television aired some select games of the AFC.
+Since 1990 ABC and ESPN today air select games of the AFC and display all playoffs, though ESPN is more reliable.